Blosc/bloscpack/README.rst

 Thanks
 ------

-* Fracesc Alted for writing Blosc in the first place and for providing code-review and feedback on Bloscpack
+* Fracesc Alted for writing Blosc in the first place, for providing continual code-review and feedback on Bloscpack and for co-authoring the Bloscpack file-format specification.

 Author, Copyright and License
 -----------------------------